How much power will my site develop?

 What is a feasibility study?

 A feasibility study is a document put together as the first stage of a project.
 It is a study of your site that includes a site visit from us, and a report that outlines potential turbine types, locations, positions, sizes, power output, annual energy capture, initial hydrology studies, approximate scheme costs/revenues/returns, and initial scheme description.
 We can also identify any limiting factors that may affect the scheme.
 This document will give you a good understanding of your site, what its potential is, and whether it is worthwhile continuing to the next stage of the project.

 How does the turbine generate me an income?

-Through a combination of Feed In Tariff payments (FITs), electricity sales and, possibly, through savings of energy used on the developers site.
+Through a combination of available subsidies e.g. Feed In Tariff payments (FITs), electricity sales and, possibly, through savings of energy used in your own premises.

 How long does it take for a turbine to repay itself?

 This varies from project to project.
 For smaller schemes the payback is typically around 10 years.
 Larger schemes tend to return more quickly.

 On 1st April 2010 UK government introduced an incentive scheme for green energy generation capacity development called the Feed in Tariff scheme (FITs).
 It was introduced to help the UK reach its 2020 targets for renewable energy.
 The aim of FITs is to increase the number of renewable generators in the UK.

 *The current FiT scheme will close to new entrants in April 2019.